-"Nursing Was a Calling" States Research Nurse Tina Thorpe
+"Nursing was my Calling" - Mobile Research Nurse Tina Thorpe

 Tina Thorpe, research nurse at Illingworth Research Group Australia expresses that her passion for nursing began from an early age.

 Since then, she feels, it blossomed into a calling.
 Alongside completing her degree in nursing, Tina worked in a nursing home as an assistant.
 She states that this further consolidated her belief that nursing was the right occupation for her.

 Following her graduation Tina has worked in both the UK and Australia across a range of areas before she became grounded in research nursing.
 Upon returning home from London, she found work as part of a research study and hasn’t looked back since.

 Tina has been a research nurse for over 10 years.
 She enjoys working in this field having witnessed the progression of the clinical trial process over time.
 Technological improvements have led to the introduction of online clinical research files and databases and even the introduction of video information for patients.
 However, it was only recently that Tina discovered the niche world of mobile research nursing.
 Despite being around for a while, Tina had never heard of the service before and was excited when she stumbled across it.

 “You can get almost anything you want delivered to your home these days.
 Just this week I have had my groceries, clothes, dinner and gifts delivered, you can get your dog washed at home so why not add a Research Nurse visit to the list?”